-A majority of the classes this fall will be offered in-person, in our FurmanFlex format, which combines face-to-face (F2F) and remote learning.
-Furman will also offer online courses to provide alternatives for students and faculty who require health accommodations.
+Classes this spring will be offered in-person, using our FurmanFlex format, which includes face-to-face (F2F) and remote learners.
+Furman will continue to offer online-only courses to provide alternatives for students and faculty.

 If you are enrolled in a FurmanFlex course, you can expect the following:

 If you are enrolled in an online course, you can expect the following:

 Course start and end times will follow the Fall 2020 schedule to allow for reduced density in classroom buildings and hallways and to allow students time to sanitize their workspaces.